Do It Well: Music video

 On August 8, 2007, it was announced that Lopez will be shooting a video for her new single "Do It Well" in Los Angeles on August 16–17.
 The video debuted on MTV's TRL on September 17, 2007, on BET's 106 & Park on September 19, 2007, and at number ten on VH1 Top 20 Video Countdown on September 22, 2007.
 It has since climbed to number three on the former and number five on the latter.
 It premiered on the Indian broadcast of VH1 on October 1, 2007.

 The video, directed by David LaChapelle, starts with Lopez walking down a street when she gets a message with a video on her PDA which is an SOS from a little boy captured and forced to work in the kitchen of an S&M nightclub on Union Street.
 She enters the club, pushing a doorman down the stairs after he questions her.
 She continues through the crowd, entering rooms looking for witnesses to the boy's whereabouts.
 She questions people and punches and slaps them to get information.
 While this is going on, there are scenes of Lopez dancing in a red dress and she does a dance routine in the breakdown.
 In the end she finally finds the little boy and as they leave another doorman bothers her.
 Lopez responds by kicking him over the banister.
 Then she and the little boy leave together.

+Live performances

+"Do It Well" was heavily promoted with performances of the song occurring during the Good Morning America Summer Concert Series, Late Show with David Letterman, Fashion Rocks 2007, Saturday Night Divas and Dancing with the Stars.
+It was also included on her tours Jennifer Lopez & Marc Anthony en Concierto (2007) and Dance Again World Tour (2012).